windstamp/wxmessage/README.md

 1. conf.json for configure ipaddr, port, and dbno of Redis.
 2. friends.txt for friends wait to send messages.
-3. setup.py for set up initialization.
+3. setup.py for set up initialization to test wxmessage.py.
 4. reset.py for reset the whole stuff.
+5. reload.py for reload the configurations.
+6. info.py for query infos on redis.
-5. spider_xxx.py for spider messages from some online website.
+7. spider_xxx.py for spider messages from some online website.
 - spider_qsbk.py for spider messages from http://www.qiushibaike.com/
-6. wxmessage.py for auto send messages from the spider to given friends.
+8. wxmessage.py for auto send messages from the spider to given friends.

 # Reference
 - https://github.com/PP8818/Python-Projects